 A migraine is a serious chronic condition where a person has a severe headache lasting anywhere from hours to days.
 It can be felt on either side of the head, temples, and even behind the eyes and ears.
 They generally do not come on suddenly – most will have warning signs like seeing spots (auras) or having a tingling feeling.
 Migraine sufferers have to deal with plenty of symptoms in addition to a debilitating headache.
 Over one-third of migraine sufferers experience sudden nausea and vomiting.

-So why do so many people feel nauseated with their migraine?
+So why do so many people feel nauseated with their migraines?
 Why do people get migraines in the first place?
 The answer to both of these questions is the same: we do not know!
 However, here are a few theories:

 - When someone has low serotonin levels in their brain, blood vessels swell up starting the migraine in the first place.
 Low levels of serotonin have been linked to nausea.